garrandall/popular-music-data/tracks/play-that-song-train.md

 Play that song
 The one the makes me stay out till dawn
-The one that makes me go "ooh"
+The one that makes me go "oh"
 That's all you gotta do